Top Tips When Buying Investment Property in San Diego

 While cash flow is important, San Diego properties have historically appreciated in value over time.
 Buying in the right neighborhood can lead to significant equity gains in the long run.

 Keep this in mind when comparing potential properties.
-Even if cash flow is modest initially, future property value increases can make the investment worthwhile.
+Even if cash flow is modest initially, future asset value increases can make the investment worthwhile

 Review HOA Rules If Buying in a Community